lwshakib/vision-agentic-ai/CONTRIBUTING.md

-# Contributing to Vision AI Studio
+# Contributing to Vision Agentic AI

-First off, thank you for considering contributing to Vision AI Studio!
+First off, thank you for considering contributing to Vision Agentic AI!
 We appreciate your time and effort to make this project better.

 ## 📋 Table of Contents